Dr-TSNG/Hide-My-Applist/README.md

 How to use it: pms methods whose string params contain configured strings will be intercepted
 Notice that under **MOST** circumstances you do not need to switch on this interception nor need to add any rule.
 ### How did HMA Magisk module work?
-HMA install inline hooks for syscall wrappers in libc and modify the results to make the app think there "isn't" suspicious files or directories.
+HMA install inline hooks for syscalls and replace the path to dummy to make the app think there "isn't" suspicious files or directories.

-However, this can be bypassed by directly calling syscall with assembly code.
-Due to upstream hook framework's problem on ARM64, I cannot write direct syscall hooks right now.

-What's more, inline hook is very **unstable**, and can be detected by some methods.
+However, syscall hook is very **unstable**, and can be detected by some methods.
 So do not switch on *file detection / maps scan* interceptions if not needed.